diced/zipline-docs/docs/flame.md

 ---
-title: Comparison
+title: Flame
-description: Comparison between other popular upload servers
+description: Flame other uploaders lmao
-slug: /comparison
+slug: /flame
 ---

 You might be wondering what is the comparison between other uploaders that you have used.
 Well you've come to the right place.